‘From the tombs of horror… draining the blood of the innocent!’

 The Curse of the Vampires aka Creatures of Evil is a 1966 Filipino supernatural horror feature film directed by Gerardo de Leon (Mad Doctor of Blood Island; The Blood Drinkers; Terror is a Man).
 The movie stars Amalia Fuentes (also the producer), Romeo Vasquez and Eddie Garcia.
 Also known as Blood of the Vampires, the original title was Ibulong Mo sa Hangin “Whisper to the Wind”.

-On April 9th, Severin Films is releasing The Curse of the Vampires individually on Blu-ray and DVD and as part of their Hemisphere Horrors box set.
+On April 9th, Severin Films released The Curse of the Vampires individually on Blu-ray and DVD and as part of their Hemisphere Horrors box set.

 - Cursed Vampire: Interview with actor Eddie Garcia